The Trinity Files

 2.4 — A Simple Rule: Disputed Words Cannot Carry Doctrine

+Here is a principle worth remembering.
 When a doctrinal claim depends on a single word, and that word is disputed in the manuscript evidence, the verse cannot stand as a proof text on its own.
+Even if someone argues that one reading is more likely, the existence of a real variant means the passage has to be handled with caution.
 It must be checked against clearer texts that are not disputed.
 As we will see, the clearer texts all point in one direction: Yahuah is the source of righteousness, and the Messiah is the agent who delivers it.

 3.1 — Even If “God” Is Original, the Grammar Is Ambiguous

 Let us set the textual dispute aside for a moment and assume the word “God” is original.
 Even then, the phrase does not necessarily call Yahushua “God.”
 The KJV reading — “through the righteousness of God and our Saviour Jesus Christ” — is perfectly good Greek.
 It reads “God” and “our Saviour Jesus Christ” as two separate figures.
 The righteousness belongs to Yahuah and comes to us through Yahushua.
 This is not a forced translation.
-It is how the KJV translators understood the Greek.
+It is how the KJV translators understood the Greek, and their knowledge of the language is not in question.

 3.2 — The Granville Sharp Rule Is Not an Automatic Switch